M103 heavy tank: Design and development

+In 1953, the Pentagon began to reverse the Truman administration's policy of a broad production base in favor of recently-appointed Secretary of Defense Charles E. Wilson's "single, efficient producer" concept.
+In September of that year, Wilson chose General Motors over Chrysler to take over production of the M48 Patton.
+General Motors would also become heir to any additional T43 orders, after Chrysler fulfilled the initial order.
+Tank production by Chrysler wrapped up in June 1954.

-Some 300 tanks were built in 1953–54, initially designated T43E1.
+Some 300 tanks were built between 1953 and 1954, initially designated T43E1.
 Details about the tank, including production plans and specifications, were tightly held.
-Seeking to keep the tank out of public sight, Secretary of Defense Charles E. Wilson nixed an October 1953 exhibition for the American Ordnance Association at Aberdeen Proving Ground.
-In May 1954 the tank was debuted publicly at a demonstration at the Newark tank plant.
+Seeking to keep the tank out of public sight, Wilson nixed an October 1953 exhibition for the American Ordnance Association at Aberdeen Proving Ground.
+In May 1954, the tank was debuted publicly at a demonstration at the Newark tank plant.

-In 1953 the Pentagon began a reversal of the President Truman administration policy of a broad production base in favor of Wilson's "single, efficient producer" concept.
-In September Wilson chose General Motors over Chrysler to take over production of the M48 Patton.
-General Motors would also become heir to any additional T43 orders after Chrysler tank production wrapped up in June 1954.

 Testing was unsatisfactory, with the tanks failing to meet Continental Army Command's standards and being put into storage in August 1955.
 Following the approval of 98 improvements the tank was redesignated the M103 Heavy Tank in April 1956.
-Of the 300 T43E1s built, 80 went to the US Army (74 of which were rebuilt to M103 standard), and 220 were accepted by the US Marine Corps, to be used as infantry support, rebuilt successively to improved M103A1 then M103A2 standards.
+Of the 300 T43E1s built, 80 went to the US Army (74 of which were rebuilt to M103 standard), and 220 were accepted by the US Marine Corps, to be used as infantry support, rebuilt successively to improved M103A1 and then later M103A2 standards.

 A House Government Operations subcommittee report in July 1957 called for the heavy tank program to be audited.
 Investigators had been unable to determine the cost of the program, which was estimated in the hundreds of millions of dollars.
 The report said the Army had hastened production of the tank for war in Korea despite there being no need for it there.
 The tank was also unsuited to the rigors of the nuclear battlefield, the report said.